smashingboxes/cardboard-admin-archive/README.md

 ## Usage
 ### Get a page
-Add a file in your `app/views/templates` with filename matching the identifier of the page.
+Add a file in your `app/views/pages` (or `app/views/templates`) with filename matching the identifier of the page.
 Inside this file you can access the page with:
 ```ruby
 current_page
 ```